Selecting courses

 When registering for courses, make sure to choose courses that do not conflict with other courses (even when studying remotely).
 If conflicts cannot be avoided and you must register for courses in the same timeslot, consult with instructors of both courses to avoid scheduling conflicts.

-Course offerings for upcoming semesters/sessions are posted online and in Memorial Self-Service approximately one month before registration begins, which allows you to create a sample schedule and timetable ahead of your designated course registration time.
-It is recommended that you create more than one sample timetable, in the event that one of more of your chosen courses is full or waitlisted when you attempt to register.
+Course offerings for upcoming semesters/sessions are posted in Student Self-Service approximately one month before registration begins.
+Ahead of your designated registration time, it is recommended that you create a few sample schedules in the event that one of more of your chosen courses is full or waitlisted when you attempt to register.

 Seek academic advice